Nonviolent Civil Disobedience/Direct Action Training

 - The role played by privilege, oppression and identity in our movements and actions

-Details on trainers, and times will be made public in the coming weeks, but the training will run from approximately 10am-5pm (with a 30 miniute box lunch included) on September 27, 2018.
-Registration will be limited to 20 people so please remember to buy your tickets to ensure availability.
+Exact times will be made public closer to thw date and will run from approximately 10am-5pm (with a 30 miniute box lunch included) on September 27, 2018.
+Registration will be limited to 25 people so please remember to buy your tickets to ensure availability.
 If you have already registered for the conference and would like to add this pre-conference session email us at email@example.com and we will send your ticket over.

 Arnie Alpert is Co-Director of New Hampshire office of the American Friends Service Committee, where he has worked since 1981.
 Prior to joining the AFSC, Arnie worked as a volunteer and staff member with the Clamshell Alliance, the organization that popularized nonviolent direct action to halt nuclear power plants.
 Arnie began leading training sessions on the philosophy and methods of active nonviolence with the Clamshell and 1977 and never stopped.
 As Communications Coordinator for the Martin Luther King Day Committee from 1988 to 1999, Arnie played a central role in the campaign for a state holiday honoring Dr. King.
 He was also the lead organizer of a group that became known as the “Footlocker 8” after they were arrested for distributing antisweatshop leaflets inside a shopping mall in 1998.